Amazon takes swipe at PayPal, Square with card reader for mobes

 So far, the accompanying mobile app is only available for iOS on models no older than the iPhone 4 and iPad and just Samsung’s Galaxy S3 - S5 Android mobes and Amazon’s own Kindle Fire HD tablets.
 The card reader costs $10 upfront, which is then refunded to the retailer in transaction fees.

 The initial launch covers the US, but it’s likely that Amazon will want to spread the service to all of its markets.
-Square currently operates in the US, Canada and Japan and PayPal Here is available in the US and the UK. ®
+Square currently operates in the US, Canada and Japan and PayPal Here is available now in the US. ®